-- (1) These fees consisted of the audit of our annual consolidated financial statements for fiscal 2021 and 2020, review of quarterly condensed consolidated financial statements and other services normally provided in connection with statutory and regulatory filings or engagements. - (2) These fees consisted of the review of our registration statements on Form S-3 in 2021 and registration statement on Form S-3 in 2020 and related services normally provided in connection with statutory and regulatory filings or engagements.
+- 1) These fees consisted of the audit of our annual consolidated financial statements for fiscal 2023 and 2022, review of quarterly condensed consolidated financial statements and other services normally provided in connection with statutory and regulatory filings or engagements. - (2) These fees consisted of consents in connection with registration statements and related services normally provided in connection with statutory and regulatory filings or engagements.